NethServer/docs/administrator-manual/en/accounts.rst

 Be aware of the following rules about account providers:

-1. Once |product| has been bound to an account provider the FQDN cannot be changed any more.
+1. Once |product| has been bound to an account provider the FQDN cannot be changed any more

-2. Local account providers cannot be uninstalled.
+2. Local account providers cannot be uninstalled

 Remote providers
     A clean |product| installation is ready to connect to a **remote** account